rish-av/rish-av.github.io/_pages/about.md

 ## Research Interests

-My current research explores the intersection of **offline RL, interpretability, and real-time decision making**:
+My current research focuses on Offline RL problems, particularly explainability and adaptive regularization.
+My broader research interests are in:

-- **Offline RL**: designing algorithms that can reliably learn from fixed datasets without unsafe trial-and-error.
+- **Offline RL**: designing algorithms that can reliably learn from fixed datasets without unsafe trial-and-error exploration in sequential decision-making environments.

-- **Interpretability in RL**: building methods to uncover behavior-level explanations of policies, making black-box agents more transparent and trustworthy.
+- **Mechanistic interpretability**: uncovering the internal computational mechanisms underlying intelligent systems, developing frameworks to understand how credit assignment, planning, and abstract representation learning work at the circuit and feature level.

-- **Real-time RL**: addressing latency and stability challenges so agents can act seamlessly in high-frequency, safety-critical environments.
+- **Reasoning and human-inspired learning**: investigating complex reasoning tasks such as chain-of-thought inference, planning, and causal reasoning, while drawing on principles of human cognition to design algorithms that learn faster and generalize better.

-- **Human-inspired learning**: drawing on principles of human cognition—such as efficient credit assignment, causal reasoning, and abstraction—to design algorithms that learn faster and generalize better.
+- **Real-time decision making**: addressing latency and stability challenges for deploying intelligent systems in high-frequency, safety-critical environments where interpretability is crucial for trust and reliability.

-The overarching theme of my work is to move from brittle, sample-inefficient models toward **principled algorithms that are reliable, fast, and explainable** in real-world conditions.
+The overarching theme of my work is to move from brittle, opaque models toward **principled algorithms that are mechanistically interpretable, sample-efficient, and reliable** in real-world conditions.

 ## Beyond Research